 Example: Responsive editing with Beaver Builder

-Beaver Builder 2.2 has a new Responsive Editing Mode, which lets you preview pages as they appear on medium and small devices and edit them directly in that device size view.
+Responsive Editing Mode lets you preview pages as they appear on medium and small devices and edit them directly in that device size view.

 The Beaver Builder editor's default layout is for large screens, and Responsive Editing Mode makes it much easier to adjust the settings for medium and small devices.
 If you prefer, you can enter Responsive Editing Mode immediately and build a mobile layout, then adjust for larger screens.
 Either way, chances are that as you work you will want to tweak your original design to optimize it for every device size.